Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Behind on Mortgage Payments in Idaho?
 Your Options Right Now

-Falling behind on mortgage payments in Idaho activates a non-judicial foreclosure process that — compared to most non-judicial states — provides more pre-sale runway.
-Idaho's 115-day minimum NOD period is substantially longer than Tennessee's 20 days, Alabama's 21 days, or Mississippi's 30 days.
-Anti-deficiency protections for qualifying owner-occupied residential properties limit financial exposure after the sale.
+Falling behind on mortgage payments in Idaho activates a non-judicial foreclosure process under Idaho Code § 45-1505 and § 45-1506 that — compared to most non-judicial states — provides more pre-sale runway.
+Idaho Code § 45-1505 authorizes the trustee to foreclose a deed of trust by advertisement and sale.
+Idaho Code § 45-1506 establishes the notice requirements: certified mail within 10 days of recording, three in-person service attempts over at least seven consecutive days each at least 30 days before the sale, newspaper publication, and a minimum of 120 days from the NOD recording before the trustee sale can be held.
+This 120-day minimum is substantially longer than Tennessee's 20 days, Alabama's 21 days, or Mississippi's 30 days.
+Anti-deficiency protections under Idaho Code § 45-1512 for qualifying owner-occupied residential properties limit financial exposure after the sale.
 But Idaho provides no post-sale redemption, and the pre-NOD period remains the optimal window where every tool is accessible with maximum time and no formal deadline running.

 The Idaho Delinquency Sequence